 It is thus known for certain and beyond doubt that they appear this way because of inequalities in the shapes of their parts and shadows moving diversely because of the varying illumination by the Sun.

-My preferred guide to certainty in our uncertain time is Alan Lightman, a professor of humanities and physics who organizes knowledge and shows its gaps: “Nothing lasts.
+My trusted guide to certainty in our uncertain time is Alan Lightman, a professor of humanities and physics who organizes knowledge and shows its gaps: “Nothing lasts.
 Nothing is indivisible. . . .
 Nothing is whole.
 Nothing is indestructible.
 Nothing is still.”
-Read more of Lightman’s work in The Accidental Universe and Searching for Stars on an Island in Maine.
+Read more in The Accidental Universe and Searching for Stars on an Island in Maine.

-Galileo’s understanding of our moon, stars, and sky changed the way humans viewed themselves.
-Yet, stars remain an illustrative metaphor that extends beyond the boundaries of science.
-Read more in “The Meaning and Metaphor of Stars.”
+Galileo’s understanding of our moon, stars, and sky handed humans life-changing knowledge.
+Yet, the sky and stars remain an illustrative metaphor that extends beyond the boundaries of science.
+A particular genius and generosity of humankind to imagine beyond perception.